 The development of sales, marketing and distribution capabilities will require substantial resources, will be time-consuming and could delay any product launch.
-If the commercial launch of a product candidate for which we recruit a sales force and establish marketing and distribution capabilities is delayed or does not occur for any reason, we would have prematurely or unnecessarily incurred these commercialization costs.
+If the commercial launch of a product candidate for which we, recruit a sales force and establish marketing and distribution capabilities is delayed or does not occur for any reason, we would have prematurely or unnecessarily incurred these commercialization costs.
 This may be costly, and our investment would be lost if we cannot retain or reposition our sales and marketing personnel.
 In addition, we may not be able to hire a sales force in the United States that is sufficient in size or has adequate expertise in the medical markets that we intend to target.
 If we are unable to establish a sales force and marketing and distribution capabilities, our operating results may be adversely affected.
 Any failure or delay in the development of our internal sales, marketing and distribution capabilities would adversely impact the commercialization of our product candidates.

-Other factors that may inhibit our efforts to commercialize our products directly include:
+Other factors that may inhibit our efforts to commercialize any product directly include:

-- •challenges in developing a commercialization strategy or launching new drug products using a traditional marketing model during a global health crisis or pandemic, like COVID-19: - •our inability to recruit, train and retain adequate numbers of effective sales and marketing personnel; - •the inability of a health resources group to obtain access to educate physicians regarding the attributes of our future products;

-- •lack of adequate number of physicians to use or prescribe our products; - •the lack of complementary products to be offered by sales personnel, which may put us at a competitive disadvantage relative to companies with more extensive product lines: - •costs and expenses associated with creating an independent sales and marketing organization; and - •our inability to reach a definitive agreement for commercialization services with respect to the potential commercialization of sulopenem in the United States or abroad, should we chose to outsource such services to a third party.
+- •our inability to recruit, train and retain adequate numbers of effective sales and marketing personnel; - •the inability of a health resources group to obtain access to educate physicians regarding the attributes of our future products; - •lack of adequate number of physicians to use or prescribe our products; - •the lack of complementary products to be offered by sales personnel, which may put us at a competitive disadvantage relative to companies with more extensive product lines; - •costs and expenses associated with creating an independent sales and marketing organization; - •challenges in developing a commercialization strategy or launching new drug products using a traditional marketing model following a global health crisis or pandemic, like COVID-19; - •our inability to reach a definitive agreement for commercialization services with respect to the potential commercialization of oral sulopenem in the United States or abroad, should we chose to outsource such services to a third party; and - •our inability to complete a strategic transaction with a partner that has established commercial capabilities in the U.S.

-For those countries in which we choose not to commercialize directly ourselves, we intend to use collaborators that have direct sales forces and established distribution systems to assist with the commercialization of oral sulopenem, sulopenem and any other product candidate.
+For those countries in which we choose not to commercialize directly ourselves, we may use collaborators that have direct sales forces and established distribution systems to assist with the commercialization of oral sulopenem.
 As a result of entering into arrangements with third parties to perform sales, marketing and distribution services, our product revenues or the profitability of these product revenues to us would likely be lower than if we were to directly market and sell products in those markets.

-Furthermore, we may be unsuccessful in entering into the necessary arrangements with third parties, or in obtaining all necessary approvals that may be required to enter into such arrangements, or may be unable to do so on terms that are favorable to us.
+Furthermore, while we are focusing on third party arrangements, we may be unsuccessful in entering into the necessary arrangements with third parties including strategic partners, or in obtaining all necessary approvals that may be required to enter into such arrangements or transactions, or may be unable to do so on terms that are favorable to us.
 In addition, we likely would have little control over such third parties, and any of them might fail to devote the necessary resources and attention to sell and market our products effectively.

-If we do not establish sales and marketing capabilities successfully, either on our own or in collaboration with third parties, we will not be successful in commercializing our product candidates.
+If we do not establish sales and marketing capabilities successfully, either on our own or in collaboration with third parties, or we are not successful in completing a strategic transaction that has established commercial capabilities in the U.S., or at all, our product candidates will not be successfully commercialized.